dgraph-io/dgraph/wiki/content/enterprise-features/access-control-lists.md

 }
 ```

-and the output should include the users in the group, as well as the permissions the
+The output should include the users in the group as well as the permissions, the
 group's ACL rules, e.g.

 ```json